avriette/rrm/README.md

 * Exceedingly simple API
 * No pyramid of fail

-\* note: RRM is not actually "relational."
+\* note: RM is not actually "relational."

-How to use RRM
+How to use RM
 ====

-Basically, `npm install rrm` should do the trick and install dependencies.
+Basically, `npm install rm` should do the trick and install dependencies.
-Unit tests are mocked, but you will need a Riak somewhere to talk to. `riak-dc` assumes that you are using `http://localhost:8098/riak`, and if you are, RRM requires no configuration.
-If not, be sure to initialise `riak-dc` before using RRM.
+Unit tests are mocked, but you will need a Riak somewhere to talk to. `riak-dc` assumes that you are using `http://localhost:8098/riak`, and if you are, RM requires no configuration.
+If not, be sure to initialise `riak-dc` before using RM.

 #### Key concepts:

-RRM stores a 'schema' in Riak, from which it derives prototypes of each of the object types stored in the RRM.
+RM stores a 'schema' in Riak, from which it derives prototypes of each of the object types stored in the RM.
 The schema is not actually "bound" to anything, as such, and serves only as a template from which to build new objects.